Autumn Budget 2025: What can we expect?

 Tax is subject to an individual’s personal circumstances and tax rules can change at any time.

 Pension eligibility and tax rules apply.
 ISA eligibility and tax rules apply.
-You should ensure your contribution does not result in your total ISA contribution within the tax year exceeding £20,000.
+You should ensure your contribution does not result in your total ISA contribution within the tax year exceeding £20,000 and your total pension contribution within the tax year exceeding £60,000.

 True Potential LLP is registered in England and Wales as a Limited Liability Partnership No. OC380771.